SipG789/Kairos/README.md

 # Kairos
 ## Password Generator Application

 ### In this application I attempted to create a password generator that rendered a password based on user input.
 At the moment the commands do prompt up and a password is generated.
-However, I van't seem to get the user input to output the same total of characters for the password.
+However, I can't seem to get the user input to output the same total of characters for the password.

 ### I used the following resources to help me build my code:
 ```